The X Factor (British TV series) series 7: Accusations of fixing

-During the final four press conference, a press reporter asked Cowell about how thoughts on the infuriated public who felt misguided on the semi-final result show format.
+During the final four press conference, a press reporter asked Cowell about his thoughts on the infuriated public who felt misguided on the semi-final result show format.
 Cowell replied by claiming he re-watched the semi-final result show, that the show misleading the viewers was unintended, and issued an apology to the enticed public voters who felt enraged with the semi-final result.

 Voting statistics revealed that if there was not a final showdown or if Minogue or Cowell voted to send Byrne through to the final or if the result went to deadlock, Byrne would have advanced to the final and Lloyd would have been eliminated.

-Due to the high accusations of the final showdown in the semi-final this series, the final showdown in the semi-final did not return until 2013 UK series and continued onwards with the exception of the 2017 UK series.
+Due to the high accusations of the final showdown in the semi-final this series, the final showdown in the semi-final did not return until the 2013 UK series and continued onwards with the exception of the 2017 UK series.

 Pitch-correction use

 Following the first episode, viewers complained on social networking websites after it appeared that pitch correction (which has been seen as controversial in the music industry) was used to improve the quality of some singers' voices, and forty-five viewers complained to Ofcom.
 Series producers claimed post-production work was necessary on the show because of the number of microphones used during filming: "The judges make their decisions at the auditions stage based on what they hear on the day, live in the arena.
 The footage and sound is then edited and dubbed into a finished programme, to deliver the most entertaining experience possible for viewers.
 When it gets to the live shows, it will be all live."
 In October 2010, Ofcom ruled that viewers had not been "materially misled" as pitch correction was only used during auditions and not when viewers were paying to vote for the contestants.